 Pop rocks are such a fun candy and we found them perfect for exploring the 5 senses too!
 Grab the FREE printable worksheet and a few packets of pop rocks.
 The kids won’t mind the extra work at all.
 Read more…

-5 SENSES APPLE TASTING SCIENCE PROJECT
+APPLE 5 SENSES PROJECT

 KITCHEN SCIENCE EXPERIMENTS